The Best Fleece Jacket for Men Review

-With a seemingly endless slew of options, how do you find the best fleece jacket on the market?
-Our expert testers gathered eight of the top-rated models out there in a variety of weights and styles and put them through the wringer.
-We assessed technical mid-layers to heavyweight outer layers, and sleek smooth piles to hi-loft Muppet-like fur wannabes.
+To find the best fleece jacket, we researched a seemingly endless slew of options, delving into over 65 top scorers.
+We tested 11 of the highest rated models out there in a variety of weights and styles, passing on our side-by-side comparisons and findings to you.
+We assessed technical mid-layers to heavyweight outer layers and sleek smooth piles to hi-loft Muppet-like fur wannabes.
+We hiked, climbed and played in the snow, and then evaluated them based on a variety of metrics.
 Whether you are looking for something to hit the trails in or something stylish to stroll down the street, we have you covered here at OutdoorGearLab.
-We hiked, climbed and played in the snow, and then evaluated them based on their Warmth, Comfort, Breathability, Layering Ability, Ease of Movement, Wind and Water Resistance, and finally their Weight.
-Keep reading to see which of these different styles were our favorites!

 Read the full review below >